-Malwarebytes Browser Guard immediately begins blocking ads, trackers, scams, and malware once installed on your browser.
-You may not even notice it work during your browsing experience.
-Most content blocks do not produce notifications, except in the case of an entire website block.
-Malwarebytes Browser Guard may completely stop you from accessing a website if it is suspected of hosting malware, PUPs, scams, or links to malicious software.
+Malwarebytes Browser Guard blocks ads, trackers, scams, and malware once installed on your browser.
+You may not even notice it working during your browsing experience.
+Most content blocks are not notified except in the case of an entire website block.
+Malwarebytes Browser Guard may completely stop you from accessing a website if it is suspected of hosting malware, scams, or links to malicious software.

 The following are the different block pages you may see when using Malwarebytes Browser Guard: